hungovercoders-blog/datagriff/docs/_posts/2025-08-15-simplify-python-package-development-with-uv-and-taskfile/2025-08-15-simplify-python-package-development-with-uv-and-taskfile.md

 tags: Python UV Taskfile
 ---

 I'd never made a python package before and I was keenly aware of my mismanagement of python environments in the past, especially after a few beers.
 Leveraging the power of [UV](https://docs.astral.sh/uv/){:target="\_blank"} I was quickly able to create a virtual environment and manage my dependencies with a sobering ease.Combining this with [Taskfile](https://taskfile.dev/){:target="\_blank"} allowed me to further simplify my development processes with abstractions for all my commands.
-This also allowed me to leverage very easily the same commands for local development and my CI!
+This also allowed me to leverage very easily the same commands for local development and my CI.
+I cannot wait to use taskfile ... everywhere!

 ## Pre-Requisites